What is a Soviet?

 For instance, the HCP “consensus” was drawn from “stakeholders” including the Federal Department of the Interior, the Resource Conservation District, the State Department of Natural Resources, the County Planning Department, the Sierra Club, the Native Plant Society, Congressman Sam Farr’s Office, insurance industry representatives, the county Fire Chiefs, Non-Governmental Organizations (NGO’s), and local “environmental” activists.
 This council was defeated because the proponents could not stand up to the exposure of their irrationality by a small group of reasoned citizens.
 Why did so many people fight so hard to destroy citizen lifestyles at the risk of catastrophic fire in order to pursue a nonsensical land management policy?

-The guidebook behind the Santa Cruz soviet system of "regional" councils is the Santa Cruz local United Nations Agenda 21 (Sustainable Development).
+The guidebook behind the Santa Cruz soviet system of “regional” councils is the Santa Cruz local United Nations Agenda 21 (Sustainable Development).
 I attended these meetings, too.
 We were told at the time (1996) that Agenda 21 was not connected to the U.N. and that the concept was developed locally.
 Although the policies were patently irrational, the local Board of Supervisors quietly adopted its provisions as local governing policy.
-Congressman Farr congratulated the local Agenda 21 committee "The 'Local Agenda 21' Action Plan will not only have local significance, it also will have regional and national impacts."
+Congressman Farr congratulated the local Agenda 21 committee: “The “Local Agenda 21″ Action Plan not only has local significance, it also will have regional and national impacts.”

 Agenda 21 is sweeping America under the nomenclature “Sustainable Development” using the environment as an ostensible front for the real purpose behind Sustainable Development Agenda 21 – implementing a partnership between business and government in order to seize America’s natural resources and to exercise increasing control over the American people.

 - A soviet is a system of councils that report to an apex council and implement a predetermined outcome, often by consensus, affecting a region or neighborhood.